rsokolewicz/bibtex_duplicate_remover/README.md

 ReplaceCiteKeys(bibliography.bib, main.tex)
 RemoveDuplicatesInBibfile(bibliography.bib)
 ```
+The package is compatible with nested keys such as `\cite{Einstein1901, Einstein1935, Einstein1904}` but replacing only the necessary key.

-This code can be easily extended to process multiple
+The above code can be easily extended to process multiple
 source files as:

 ```